grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 new assignment.

 > The real-time clock of the worker and the scheduler cannot be used; the command timestamp (assigned by the Raft
-> leader) is used as a reference.
+> leader when the entry is appended to the log) is used as a reference.
 >
 > The fact that leases are allocated by the current leader allows for spurious *lease invalidation* when the leader
 > changes and the clock skew exceeds the lease duration.
 This is acceptable because jobs will be reassigned repeatedly,
 > and the occurrence of the event should be very rare.
+However, the solution does not tolerate clock skews exceeding
+> the job lease duration (which is 15 seconds by default).

 ---